-In 1871, the prison buildings were repurposed for an industrial training school for girls and a separate reformatory for young women.
-That same year, the Vernon – a Nautical School Ship for homeless and orphaned boys – found a new home, moored off the northeast corner of the island.
+In 1871, the prison buildings were repurposed for an industrial training schools for girls and a separate reformatory for young women.
+That same year, the Vernon – a nautical school ship for boys – found a new home, moored off the northeast corner of the island.

-The establishment of industrial schools and reformatories in NSW was deemed necessary due to problems associated with population growth in cities including poverty and overcrowding.
-Many men had left their families for the Victorian Gold Rush and the numbers of orphans and juvenile delinquents grew rapidly.
+The establishment of industrial schools and reformatories in NSW was deemed necessary during the 1860s due to problems associated with population growth in cities, including poverty and overcrowding.
+Many men had left their families to pursue the gold rushes, and the number of orphans, young vagrants and juvenile delinquents was growing rapidly.

 Politician (and future NSW premier) Henry Parkes resolved to reform the legislation regarding vagrant children and juvenile delinquents.
 Consequently, two acts were passed; namely, the Industrial Schools Act 1866 (aka the Act for the relief of Destitute Children) and the Reformatory Schools Act 1869 (aka the Act to establish Juvenile Reformatories).